 - Regional snapshots help document how needs vary in different parts of Los Angeles.

-- East and Central Los Angeles are home to some of the most iconic—and most contested—city parks.
+- East and Central LA are home to some of the most iconic—and most contested—city parks.
 Maintenance and service issues experienced at MacArthur Park, Echo Park, and Elysian Park are emblematic of the many roles that the parks in Los Angeles play.
 Homelessness, street vending, and safety are key challenges within these parks and neighborhoods.

 - South LA contains some of the most active and heavily utilized parks in the City.
 While critical spaces for recreation, culture, public gathering, and social services, they face ongoing challenges related to safety, maintenance, and amenity availability, particularly in communities that have experienced decades of disinvestment.